 One unique feature of HERE Maps is the ability to download a map of a whole country altogether.
 Needless to say, that will be super handy for your next foreign trip if your destination country falls in the list of 100 countries, whose maps can be downloaded.
 Talking about the availability, HERE Maps is available for both Android and iOS

-If you have already used Windows phone by Nokia or Microsoft, you might have already used Bing Maps, which offer almost the same set if functionalities Google Maps has to offer.
+If you have already used Windows phone by Nokia or Microsoft, you might have already used Bing Maps, which offers almost the same set of functionalities Google Maps has to offer.